enishoca/SmartThingsX/README.md

 This solution allows 2-way communication between SmartThings and X-10 devices using Node Red and Mochad.
 You can control your X-10 devices from within ST and use various automation solutions within ST.  You can also use X-10 remotes and motion sensors to control other ST devices.
 X-10 equipment is fairly inexpensive and  readily available on E-Bay etc.

-In this solution all X-10 settings and device mappings are done locally on SmartThings.
-Only a couple of one times settings need to be made on the Node Red flow.
+In this solution all X-10 settings and device mappings are done using the SmartThings app.
+Only a couple of one-time settings need to be made on the Node Red flow.

 See this page for details
 https://community.smartthings.com/t/release-node-red-bridge-for-x-10-devices-switches-modules-remotes-motion-sensors/116909